Best Floors for High Traffic Areas

 And finally, just because wood can scratch and dent doesn’t mean you should instantly rule it out as a possibility for high traffic areas.
 Especially when you are buying pre-finished wood flooring, its worth bearing in mind that it’s the finish applied to the floor that provides the protection and many modern finishes are rock hard!
 Even with solid hardwood floors, if you choose a species of wood with a strong hardness rating and a strong finish it’s going to be very durable and resilient.

 If by ‘high traffic’ you mean three dogs, high heels all the time or stomping grit and gravel in from outdoors continually then okay, woods not your best choice, but high traffic without these exceptions should be just fine.
-Click here for the best flooring for pets.
+Further Reading: Best Flooring for Pets.

 What do you consider the best flooring for high traffic areas in your home and how did you choose the flooring?
 Let us know in the comments section below or email us direct by clicking here.